 For this reason, make sure that the same virtual management servers are both connected to Veeam Backup & Replication console and displayed in the Veeam Virtualization Extensions UI under the same unique address, either DNS name or IP.
 Otherwise, the report output will show all VMs as unprotected.

-To run the Protected VMs report, you must have the Veeam Management Pack installed.
+To run the Protected VMs report, you must have Veeam Management Pack for Microsoft System Center installed.

 RPO: defines the maximum amount of data that you may accept to lose, expressed in time.
 RPO defines the age of the latest backup or replica files required to resume normal operation if system failure occurs.